-Neko Harbour Entertainment was also privileged to have been invited to present its documentaries to delegates of COP15 and COP16.
+Neko Harbour Entertainment was also privileged to have been invited to present its documentaries to delegates of each UNFCCC Conference of Parties since COP15.

 Through its participation at COP16, The Polar Explorer, influenced negotiators to include in the final conference communiqué for the first time recognition that melting land ice will contribute significantly to global sea level rise over the next 100 years and that coastal communities must begin to prepare for this event.

 John Kelly is the CEO and self-declared Emperor Penguin of Neko Harbour Entertainment Inc. John began his career as a lawyer in the banking group of a large Toronto firm.
 For the last several years, he has provided executive producer and financing consulting services to film and television producers, culminating most recently in a feature film he co-produced being invited to the 2008 Sundance Festival.

 John studied the business of film production with legendary US indie distributor and producer Ira Deutchman at Columbia University’s Columbia Business School in New York City.
 Together with Mark Terry, he is the producer of the documentary The Polar Explorer.